aardvarkxr/aardvark/docs/watch_tutorial/index.md

 ---
 layout: post
-title: Let's Make A Watch
+title: Let's Make A Watch Gadget!
 ---

-# Step 0: _Time After Time_ - Introduction
+# Let's Make A Watch Gadget!

-This tutorial is intended to follow the [first one](https://aardvarkxr.github.io/aardvark/getting_started/), where you've learned about prerequisites, gadget initialization, and some scene graph anatomy.
+This tutorial is intended to follow the [first one](https://aardvarkxr.github.io/aardvark/getting_started/), where you've learned about the prerequisites for developing AardvarkXR gadgets, gadget initialization, and some scene graph anatomy.
 If you haven't worked through that tutorial yet, please do so and come back when you're ready for more - we'll be building on that information and assuming you've mastered the basics.

 In this guide we'll be building a simple digital watch; we'll utilize panels and 3D models and implement a a little interactivity.
 Once you've worked through this guide, you should have two things: